 Ford Edge Best, Neutral, and Worst Years

-Our evaluations of the best and worst Ford Edge years are based on a comprehensive range of factors, including but not limited to:
+Our evaluations of the top and worst Ford Edge years are based on a comprehensive range of factors, including but not limited to:

 - Owner-reported reliability (surveys)